website-templates/jekyll-inclusion/_build/_posts/2015-01-11-demo-post-grid.md

 ---
 layout: post
 title: "Demo post &mdash; grid"
-subtitle: "This is the ninth post with tests and demo for grid with code snippets and explanations"
+description: "This is the ninth post with tests and demo for grid with code snippets and explanations"
 date: 2015-01-11
 tags:
 - Lorem ipsum